 Proposals for papers and interactive sessions at the event are welcome, and participants are encouraged to push the boundaries of current educational practices.
-Please submit a 500-word abstract, or a two-minute video clip by Wednesday 19 June to RadicalDMU@dmu.ac.uk.
+Please submit a 500-word abstract, or a two-minute video clip by the new, extended deadline of Friday 19 July to RadicalDMU@dmu.ac.uk.
 For more details, you can download the supporting document here.

 Travel bursaries are available.
 Please contact the above email address for further details.

 Posted on Thursday 23rd May 2019